n8n-guide

 If you are not using GitHub Enterprise Server, do not change your GitHub server URL.

-If you're using GitHub Enterprise Server, update your GitHub server to match the URL of your server .
+If you are using GitHub Enterprise Server, update GitHub Server to match the server's URL .

 2.